Pin Swapping and Gate Swapping in Your PCB Layout to Clean Up Your Rat Nest

 Exchanging one IC for a different IC is another beast.
 A different IC may have a different pin layout that allows you to detangle your traces.
 If you must swap ICs, the electrical input and output levels should be compatible with both IC packages.
 For example, changing out your IC may result in a new fan-out value and swapping may not be possible if too many gates are driven downstream.
 It is also important to swap ICs within the same logic family (TTL or CMOS).

 Swapping logic ICs without sacrificing performance requires a comprehensive component with predefined electrical characteristics and pin layout.
-Be careful when accommodating pin swapping by using a different IC.
+Be careful when accommodating a pin swap by using a different IC.
 You will need to pay attention to issues like fan-in and fan-out, propagation delay, and power and ground pin placement in your new IC.
 A different propagation delay will be especially important in high speed devices.

 Logic ICs in DIP packaging.
 Editorial Credit: Panuwat Phothikamol / Shutterstock.com

-In low power devices, pin swapping on logic ICs can reduce power dissipation by lowering the capacitive loads on your logic gates.
+In low power devices, a pin swap on logic ICs can reduce power dissipation by lowering the capacitive loads on your logic gates.
 The pins should be swapped so that the trace carrying the highest frequency signal is connected to the pin with the lowest capacitive load.
 This is especially important when working with asymmetric logic gates.

 If you are interested in simplifying pin swapping and routing, Altium Designer® can help you streamline your PCB layout.
 The ActiveRoute® tool can help you efficiently arrange your traces and can reduce crossover with automated pin swapping.
-To learn more, talk to an Altium expert.
+To learn more, talk to an Altium Designer expert.